Guidance, Navigation, and Control

 -

 Structures: Designs and manufactures almost all physical items inside every rocket, including aerostructures, internal hardware, recovery, and active control mechatronics.
-The subteam leads the way in CAD, machining, structural analysis, and testing of each system.
+This sub-team leads the way in CAD, machining, structural analysis, and testing of each system.

 -

-Simulations: Creates CFD models to validate the aerodynamic performances of the rocket and the impacts of jet vanes on propellant flow.
+Aerodynamics: Creates CFD models to validate the aerodynamic performances of the rocket and the impacts of aerodynamic control surfaces on rocket dynamics.
 Analyzes high-speed, high-temperature, and turbulent flows to guide the overall design of each vehicle.

 -